-Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement regarding the removal of Federal Bureau of Investigation (FBI) Director James Comey:
+Washington, D.C. - Rep. Ryan Costello (PA-06) issued the following statement regarding the Administration’s decision to withdraw the U.S. from the Paris Agreement:

-Washington, D.C. -- Rep. Ryan Costello today issued the following statement on the healthcare vote:
+Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement regarding the Administration's proposed budget:

-Washington, D.C. – Rep. Ryan Costello (PA-06) today issued the following statement on the revisions made to the American Health Care Act:
+Washington, D.C. – Rep. Ryan Costello (PA-06) issued the following statement on the appointment of Robert Mueller as special counsel:

-West Chester, PA – Rep. Ryan Costello (PA-06) today announced the Muhlenberg Area Ambulance Association in Pennsylvania’s Sixth Congressional District will receive a federal Assistance to Firefighters Grant (AFG) from the Federal Emergency Management Agency (FEMA) at the U.S. Department of Homeland Security (DHS).
+Pottstown, PA – Rep. Ryan Costello (PA-06) today visited Sanatoga Fire Company in Pennsylvania’s Sixth Congressional District to announce an Assistance to Firefighters Grant (AFG) from the Federal Emergency Management Agency (FEMA) at the U.S. Department of Homeland Security (DHS).

 In The News